 September is National Preparedness Month and there are plenty of resources to help homeowners get their families and their homes ready for a potential natural disaster.
 As a real estate investor, you have some unique challenges in readying a property that you own, but don’t inhabit (unless you’re “house hacking”).
 Let’s talk about what National Preparedness Month looks like for you and how you can keep your investment protected and prevent injuries.

 As I mentioned, one of the most unique aspects of disaster preparation for real estate investors is that you do not live in the property you are trying to protect.
-If you have rental properties, you or your property manager will need to be prepared to contact your tenants and vice versa should there be an emergency.
+If you have rental properties, you or your property manager need to be prepared to contact your tenants and vice versa should there be an emergency.
 Do your tenants have a reliable emergency contact?
 Is that contact prepared to respond if they get a call?
 Sometimes that simply means pointing them to reliable resources like the Red Cross or FEMA.

 “Prepared.
 Not Scared.”